sts10/sts10.github.io/_posts/2017-08-16-switching-to-just-jekyll.markdown

 ```

 From the [Minima README](https://github.com/jekyll/minima#enabling-comments-via-disqus): "You can find out more about Disqus' shortnames [here](https://help.disqus.com/customer/portal/articles/466208)."
 (I didn't know what mine was off the top of my head.)
 Also: "If you don't want to display comments for a particular post you can disable them by adding comments: false to that post's YAML Front Matter."

+## Downsides to the Switch

+The only downsides for me so far have been:

+1. I stuck with the default theme because I don't really care about that sort of thing these days
+2. All my blog post permaURLs changed, such that all the old ones I made with Hugo over the last few months are dead.
+3. The workflow to create a new post is a little lo-fi for me, but I could definitely write a bashj script to do it for me.